eeditiones/tei-publisher-app/README.md

 ## Building

-Run Apache ant in the cloned directory to get a .xar file in build/, which can be uploaded via the dashboard.
+Run Apache `ant` in the cloned directory to get a `.xar` file in `build/`, which can be uploaded via the dashboard.
+This creates a version suitable for development, but runs slower on most browsers.

+For deployment on a production server, run `ant production-xar` instead of just `ant`.
+This creates a `.xar` with all webcomponents bundled and compressed.
+You need the [polymer CLI](https://polymer-library.polymer-project.org/2.0/docs/tools/polymer-cli) tools for this.

 ## License